Stories of Arda Home Page

 “And remain the Captain General,” said the Captain of the First Company of the Guard of Minas Tirith.

-Lest I should become too proud, the next one to speak was Lord Hador of Anorien.
 “Or perhaps, the Lord Steward has reached an understanding with the Lord Aragorn?
 Otherwise, how would one so calmly surrender his position?”
 This insinuation was rude, but not entirely unreasonable.

 The Council agreed to send a letter to Aragorn that we await his entry to Minas Tirith as our king.
 I myself wrote the letter.

-I did what I could, in the short time that I was given, to get to know the King, and I liked what I found.
+I had done what I could, in the short time I was given, to know the King, and I liked what I found.
 I presented his claim fairly to the Council of Gondor and we had accepted it.
-I accepted him as my King; did I do it for the right reason?
-Ever your desire is to appear lordly and generous as a king of old, gracious, gentle… Have I squandered my charge for my feelings and fancies, for my desire to appear lordly and generous?

 …

 I had no doubt that I made the right decisions concerning the Ring and the King.
-But I knew my father’s wishes on these matters were different from mine; I could imagine why in his circumstances he had such wishes, and it pained me that I could not obey his wishes.
+But I knew my father’s wishes on these matters were different from mine.
+I could imagine why, in his circumstances, he had such wishes, and it pained me that I could not obey his wishes.

 …